Recovery Audit Defense

 - Identifying underpayments so CMS, Carriers, and MACS, can implement actions to prevent future improper payments (i.e. providers can avoid submitting non-compliant claims, CMS can lower error rates, and taxpayers / beneficiaries benefit).

-2. Scope of Oversight – Any doctor / medical practice which submits claims to a government program can face a Medicare RAC audit, including:
+Any healthcare entity or medical practice that submits claims to a government program can face a Medicare RAC audit, including:

 - Medical practices